The Yellow Balloon (film): Production

+The film was financed by the Elstree Group a financing scheme that operated for British films made by Associated British Pictures Corporation in the early 1950s.
+Associated British would make movies with part of the fiance being provided by the National Film Finance Corporation.

 The film was based on an idea of Anne Burnaby.
 She originally wanted the character of Mary to be a prostitute but was not allowed for censorship reasons.
 Star Andrew Ray had just appeared in The Mudlark.
 William Sylvester was an American who settled in Britain after the war.

 Filming had definitely begun by May, 1952, as there is an on set photograph available of Andrew Ray celebrating his 13th birthday on May 31 of that year at Elstree Studios blowing out the candles on his birthday cake, surrounded by his parents and other children from the film.
 The film was shot at Elstree Studios and on location around London.

 Censorship

 The Yellow Balloon was one of the first films to be passed with the then new Adults Only "X" certificate by the British Board of Film Censors, which barred anyone under the age of 16 years from being allowed into a cinema to see the film.
 This was because the censor felt that the chase through the London Underground station in the last reel would be very frightening for young children.
 Andrew Ray, 13 years old when the film was shot in 1952 and when it was released in 1953, was disappointed that he wasn't allowed to go into a cinema to see his own film because he was under the age of 16.

 However, after complaints from cinema exhibitors that the "X" certificate wasn't really necessary for the film and it was losing them the family audience they had relied on up until that time, the BBFC eventually relented and in October 1953 they re-classified the film with an "A" certificate (children under 16 allowed in to see the film if accompanied by an adult).
+(NOTE: the distributor requested it be reclassified in April 1953, which was rejected and it retained its 'X' certificate).